obhox/dataDesign/README.md

 # Flow by Obhox Systems

-An interactive manufacturing component visualization and BOM (Bill of Materials) management tool built with Next.js and React Flow.
+An interactive prototyping component visualization and BOM (Bill of Materials) management tool built with Next.js and React Flow.

 ## 🚀 Features

-- **Interactive Mind Map**: Visual representation of manufacturing components and their relationships
+- **Interactive Mind Map**: Visual representation of prototyping components and their relationships
-- **Component Library**: Comprehensive library of manufacturing components categorized by type (mechanical, electrical, control, hydraulic)
+- **Component Library**: Comprehensive library of prototyping components categorized by type (mechanical, electrical, control, hydraulic)
 - **BOM Management**: Track costs, quantities, and specifications for each component
 - **Real-time Editing**: Add, edit, and delete components with live updates
 - **Connection Management**: Define relationships between components with different link types